Recipe for Picarones from Peru

 While some celebrate the holiday privately, there’s also a number of public displays that visitors can experience firsthand.
 In Merida, Yucatan, for starters, the celebration is actually called Hanal Pixan, which translates to “feast for the souls.”
 While similar to Dia de los Muertos, it is a unique Mayan version of the holiday and actually lasts a full eight days.

 As the name of the holiday in the Yucatan implies, there is quite the focus on food, especially the famous tamale known as mucbilpollo.
-As the word 'mucbil' means buried, the chicken dish is traditionally cooked in an underground "oven" known as a p'iib, and it is supposed to be shared with the departed ancestors who visit for a week with the living.
-Since the dish is so big, it's eaten by friends and neighbors.
+As the word ‘mucbil’ means buried, the chicken dish is traditionally cooked in an underground “oven” known as a p’iib, and it is supposed to be shared with the departed ancestors who visit for a week with the living.
+Since the dish is so big, it’s eaten by friends and neighbors.
 One last interesting note about this traditional dish?
-Chef David Sterling of our Mexican Expedition in the Yuctatan cooking vacationtamales, "You should only use a hen for the tamal, since a rooster might crow and wake up the dead!"
+The late Chef David Sterling of our Culinary Yucatan cooking vacation said of making tamales, “You should only use a hen for the tamal, since a rooster might crow and wake up the dead!”

 The Riviera Maya is another wonderful destination for a Dia de los Muertos celebration, as the area hosts an annual festival that includes dance and theater shows, parades, concerts, and, of course, some very special food.